 - Pitch in.
 Taking your kids to the park?
 See if she wants to come along, or better yet, take the kids off her hands for an hour so she can cook dinner!
 All headed to a birthday party on a Saturday?
 Offer to bring her kiddo so she can make the game.
 As much as we want to be there for our kids and let them experience life, we also want to be there for our husbands.

 - Plan a girl’s night.
 Know she’s staying home for the big away trip?
 Invite her and the kids over for dinner or better yet, get a babysitter and head out to dinner.
 Make sure she knows if errands need to be run on the way home that’s fine, it might be her only moment to do them alone until next Thursday.

 - Be present.
 Head to the game, tailgate, or pep rally.
 Many of my closest friends are those I do all of life with.
-When football is separate, it becomes too much to keep up with everyone in-season.
-I have found that unfortunately I either miss out on 4-5 months of doing life together or drift away from people.
+When football is separate, it becomes too much to keep up with everyone in season.
+I have found that, unfortunately, I either miss out on 4-5 months of doing life together or drift away from people.

 - Don’t judge.
 Life may seem crazy and odd from the outside, but it’s a life she’s chosen and most likely loves.
 Don’t criticize.
-What your coach’s wife needs most from her village is to have a place where she looks around and sees people who genuinely want to be friends with her because of who she is, faults and all.
+What your coach’s wife needs most from her village is to have a place where she looks around and sees people who genuinely want to be friends with her because of who she is, challenges and all.

 Buy Your Copy of Lessons from the Sidelines Today!

 As the wife of a football coach, Beth Walker encourages women whose families are in the public eye to pursue their own callings even as they support their husbands’ careers and ministries.
 Through her personal stories as well as interviews with other women who are also living just outside their husbands’ limelight, Beth shows it’s possible to do both.